 Who can join a RIC?

-ENCATC members can (1)) propose a new research cluster by the deadline of 30 June 2021 and can also (2) join a research cluster.
+ENCATC members were invited in 2021 to propose a new research cluster and can also join a research cluster.
 Members of ENCATC’s ‘sister’ networks AAAE and TACPS and non-affiliated individuals will also be considered.

 How does a RIC operate?